-This section describes how to configure SSB to create custom reports.
+The following describes how to configure syslog-ng Store Box(SSB) to create custom reports.
 Make sure that the user account has read & write/perform access to the use static subchapters privilege.

 To configure SSB to create custom reports

 1. Log in to the SSB web interface, and navigate to Reports > Configuration.